Luckwin-subinaya/quick_rent/README.md

 Quick Rent is a responsive and animated web application for renting premium gadgets.
 It offers a seamless, user-friendly experience where users can browse gadgets, select their rental dates, and book their desired items with ease.
 This project is built using React.js and includes smooth animations and a modern UI design.

-CheckOut the Deployed Version of This project: https://quickrentalgadgets.netlify.app/
+CheckOut here for Live Demo: https://quickrentalgadgets.netlify.app/

 ![image](https://github.com/user-attachments/assets/1aef87d2-e457-4f03-b92c-5d00ab8a3e75)